Empact/kuler-iphone/README.markdown

-Kuler iPhone
+Kuler iPhonei
 ============

-A view on [Kuler](http://kuler.adobe.com/) from the iPhone.
+A view on [Kuler](http://kuler.adobe.com/) from the iPhone!